klauer/epics-sumo-mirror/doc/reference-sumo.rst

 ++++++++++++++++

-    Some subcommands of 'build' show only information for builds that have the statet 'stable' or 'testing'.
+    Some subcommands of 'build' show only information for builds that have the states 'stable' or 'testing'.
 If this option is given, the commands show *all* builds regardless of their state.

 ``-A, --append OPTIONNAME``